jarin/networks/README.md

 # NetLang - Network Algorithm Visualization Language
+experiment, for learning zig and link-cut trees.
+It may also be purty slop.
+I don't know yet.

 NetLang is a domain-specific language for implementing and visualizing graph/network algorithms with real-time visual feedback.
 Built with TypeScript for the interpreter and Zig for the backend server.